343 Guilty Spark: Influences and analysis

 Cuddy also suggested that Guilty Spark's unconventional behaviour speaks to an intelligence that thinks very differently compared to the other characters or factions in the series.
 He contrasted the character's priorities with that of the Master Chief and Cortana, as he appears to be in shock and disbelief that they would consider destroying the Pillar of Autumn and its extensive records of human history but is prepared to scour the galaxy of all sentient life via the activation of the Halo installations without hesitation, noting that the character considers the existing humans to be less real and less worthy of study, categorization and preservation then the digital artifacts left behind by their ancestors.

-Commenting on his role as an instrument for character development, Tom Chick from GamePro drew attention to a climactic moment at the end of the Library level where the Master Chief is depicted as "the dim and well-intentioned warrior dude whose shrill female consciousness had to whip him into shape", musing that "there's something delightfully domestic about how Cortana can't believe how dumb and trusting he is" of a "funny little robot" who led him on "like the soldier he is", and that he "blindly followed Guilty Spark's instructions, carrying the key to the ignition, perfectly willing to turn it and therefore activate the Halo and wipe out all life in the galaxy", all the while being unaware of the Halo installation's true purpose until Cortana's intervention.
-He called it the Halo series' most human moment and a contrast to the Master Chief's portrayal as an infallible war hero in later sequels.

 Charlie Barratt from Gamesradar identified Guilty Spark as a frenemy of the Master Chief due to his constant shifting allegiances during the Halo trilogy, noting that he is programmed by the Forerunners to activate and protect Halo structures when necessary, only siding with certain characters when their objectives align out of coincidence.